10 Ways to Lose Stubborn Arm Fat

 Think you can't get a good workout while you're sitting?
 Think again.
 In fact, the seated lat pulldown is one of the best exercises for toning those arms in a hurry.
 Using a pulldown machine, grip the bar and pull to chest level, and then raise again.
 This exercise makes it easy to build your biceps quickly and helps strengthen and tone your shoulders, which can make your arms look leaner, as well.

 While building strength will get those arms more defined, cardio is still king when it comes to shedding the fat that's causing your arms to wiggle.
 Researchers at Duke University studying 119 overweight, sedentary subjects found that those who stuck to a cardio program lost twice the weight of those who did strength training, despite the fact that the cardio group spent 47 fewer minutes exercising every week than their weight-training peers.
-So, if you're ready to get that upper body toned and tight, make sure you're making time for cardio, too.
+So, if you're ready to make your upper arm fat turn into toned and tight muscle, make sure you're making time for cardio, too.

 Not feeling up to heavy lifting?
 Try doing more reps at a lower weight instead and you'll be kissing that arm fat goodbye in no time.
 Researchers at Canada's McMaster University studied a group of 20-something men over a 12-week period, with half the study subjects lifting heavy weight and doing low reps, and another group lifting lighter weights for higher reps.
-Researchers found that both groups increased their strength and muscle size by approximately the same amount, so if you're relatively new to lifting or don't feel up to hitting the heavy weights just yet, don't worry; lighter lifts will still help you ditch the fat while gaining muscle tone.
-For more ways to get that extra fat off your body (and your mind), turn to the 40 Tips That Double Weight Loss!
+The Journal of Applied Physiology study found that both groups increased their strength and muscle size by approximately the same amount, so if you're relatively new to lifting or don't feel up to hitting the heavy weights just yet, don't worry; lighter lifts will still help you ditch the fat while gaining muscle tone.

 Push-ups aren't everyone's cup of tea, but when you're trying to get rid of that excess arm fat, they're a pretty killer workout.
 Push-ups not only tone your biceps and triceps, they're a great way to build muscle on your chest, making you feel stronger and look leaner in the process.
 If the thought of doing traditional plank push-ups has you feeling nervous, try doing the same motion at a 45-degree angle against a wall; you'll get a similar workout, but without the intensity of a traditional push-up.